 HVAC - Indoor Air Quality

-- Facilities Management has a preventive maintenance schedule and procedure that we adhere to for all of our building HVAC systems.
+- FM has a preventive maintenance schedule and procedure that we adhere to for all of our building HVAC systems.
 This includes filter changes, coil cleaning, component checkout, and sequence of operation verification.

 - We operate our HVAC systems through a building automation system (BAS).
 The BAS is programmed to bring in the design volume of ventilation air (outside air) per designed occupancy load.
 We verify this control operation during our preventive maintenance routines as well as when any deviation is indicated via alarm.